 Three Graces Coffee Co.

-Three Graces, a Queen Village coffee shop, offers top-notch espresso drinks and pastries in a serene environment–the walls are covered in cool colors and natural landscape paintings.
-You’ll find everything from a traditional cortado to a Twix latte on the menu.
+Three Graces in Queen Village offers top-notch espresso drinks and pastries in a serene environment–the walls are covered in cool colors and natural landscape paintings.
+You’ll find everything from a traditional cortado to a Twix snickerdoodle latte on the menu.
+Grab a pain au chocolat and a honey lavender latte and settle in.
+One thing we love: they’re open until 5pm in case we need a caffeine kick later in the afternoon.
 Locations: 719 E. Passyunk Ave.

 One Shot Café